Skip to Main Content

 Misinformation

 While AI Tools can be useful for a myriad of tasks, it is important to understand that they are not infallible and are known to produce hallucinations—false information generated by the tool.
 The AI Tools rely on datasets for their information, which can be outdated and inaccurate.
 Any answer generated by an AI Tool needs to be critically evaluated.
+Here is an article from The New York Times detailing the rise in hallucinations from 2025.
+Here is another interesting open access article about this issue from a research perspective, just download and enjoy!

 Bias